VladRodionov/mcdc/README.md

 > For datasets and benchmark desriptions please refer to the original [**membench**](https://github.com/carrotdata/membench) repo.

-We compared MC/DC under two configurations:
+Two MC/DC configurations have been compared:
 - Without dictionary compression: enable_comp=true, enable_dict=false — only standard Zstandard (zstd) compression is used, effectively emulating client-side compression.
 - With dictionary compression: